 The past year was characterised by institutional development.
-The Development Plan approved in December egies and on the expansion of Vetmeduni as a leading institution in research and teaching, thus forming the basis for the Performance Agreement to be negotiated in 2024.
+The Development Plan approved in December cess, our scientific operations focuses on sustainable strategies and on the expansion of Vetmeduni as a leading institution in research and teaching, thus forming the basis for the Performance Agreement to be negotiated in 2024.
 Within the framework of vetmeduni+, an intethe university's composition and organisation was carried out, which has resulted in an Organisation Plan focusing on greater efficiency in research and leaner structures in administrative units. gratulates the university's governing bodies on their outstanding leadership in the past year despite ongoing challenges.